Arkens café

 Book course

-For educators and educational science students, participating in a "meta" course can be a valuable experience on several levels.
-They gain insight into special art-pedagogical methods developed at ARKEN with art as a field of study.
-They also gain insight into applying the methods widely: in professional or interdisciplinary contexts, as well as from an educational perspective.
+For teacher and pedagogue students, participating in a meta-course can be a valuable experience on several levels.
+They gain insight into the special art education methods that have been developed at ARKEN with art as the subject matter.
+They will realize that the methods can be used widely: in professional or interdisciplinary contexts as well as in an educational perspective.

-Furthermore, testing ARKEN's learning course on their own provides general insight into the unique potentials in experiential learning in an external learning environment such as a cultural institution.
+By trying out ARKEN's teaching programs on their own, they also gain a general insight into the special potentials associated with experiential learning in an external learning environment such as a cultural institution.

-Write to us at booking@arken.dk if you would like to book a “meta” course.
+Write to us at booking@arken.dk if you would like to book a ‘meta’ program.

 Preschool course

-Our preschool course is based on stories from picture books, which have been presented to the children in advance by their educators.
-We identify with the characters of the book and “play the story forward” at ARKEN.
-The museum's spaces and works of art become selected props for a scenography for a sensory journey.
-Along the way, we explore art and architecture with our senses and take creative approaches that include all children and that support a common experiential language.
-There is room to integrate children's ideas and curiosity for the museum space and their shared history.
+In our preschool program, we use stories from picture books that the children have already been introduced to by their teachers.
+We identify with the characters in the book and ‘play out the story’ at ARKEN.
+Together with selected props, the museum's rooms and artworks become a scenography that takes us on a sensory journey.
+Along the way, we explore art and architecture with sensory and creative approaches that include all children and support a common language of experience.
+There is room to integrate the children's ideas and curiosity for the museum space into the shared story.

-These are partnership courses that include pre-education and workshops and are arranged with municipal contact persons as well as preschool leaders in advance of a school year.
+The programs are partnership programs that include prior educator workshops and are agreed with municipal contact persons as well as preschool managers prior to a school year.

-This course in the Creative Elective Studies Laboratory (KV-LAB) addresses the subject of visual arts in education.
-We focus on how to experiment and utilise non-linear creative processes.
-We also focus on putting words to art, experiments and processes.
-KV-LAB is currently part of a development project and will only be put into operation as a partnership programme in the 2024-25 school year.
+Courses in the Creative Elective Studies Lab (KV-Lab) are aimed at the visual arts elective in upper secondary school.
+We focus on how to experiment and engage in non-linear creative processes.
+We also focus on putting art, experiments and processes into words.
+KV-Lab was a part of a development project and is now launched as a partnership program.

-The KV-LAB also aims to develop the competences of visual arts teachers through educator workshops and mutual learning in partnership.
+The Creative Elective Lab also aims to develop the competences of visual arts teachers through teacher workshops and mutual learning in the partnership.

-In our Creative Elective Studies Laboratory (KV-LAB), we work in-depth with the study of selected works of art or exhibitions.
-We also take a deep dive into the experimental and creative workshop processes that arise from the encounter with art.
-The course lasts three days of 4 hours each and takes place both at ARKEN and at the school.
-KV-LAB courses are partnership courses that are agreed with the school management/municipality prior to a new school year.
+In our Creative Lab program (K-Lab), we delve into the study of selected works of art or exhibitions.
+We also engage in experimental and creative workshop processes that arise from the encounter with art.
+The program lasts three days of 4 hours each and takes place both at ARKEN and at the school.
+K-Lab are partnership programs that are agreed with the school management/municipality prior to a new school year.
+Pre-workshops for teachers are an integral part of the K-Lab partnership.

 Practical information